TMu42/web-build/README.md

                                            (blueprint only).
                            Field_4+   -    Unused.

-        Details:       All paths are relative to the location of the containing file unless otherwise specified.
+        Details:       Input paths are relative to the location of the containing file unless otherwise specified.
 To resolve the file name, the directory  pointed to by path/to/ will be serched for a file with the given name and then the same name with the extensions ".template" and ".temp" will be checked in that order.
 The first matching file will be the resolved template file - even if it is not a template file and a template file exists at one of the other locations.
 For this reason it is always safest to include the file extension in the command field.
+Output paths are relative to Python's working directory, directories will be created where required.

         Availability:  Blueprint, Template.